What is dual diagnosis in Fort Collins, CO?

 Staying at an inpatient dual diagnosis treatment center in Fort Collins, CO, removes negative influences from a client’s life while helping them develop more positive approaches.

-Why is therapy a part of mental health and substance abuse treatment centers in Fort Collins, CO?
+Why is therapy a part of mental health and substance use disorder treatment centers in Fort Collins, CO?

 Speaking of finding positive approaches, therapy for mental illness and drug abuse in Fort Collins, CO, does just that.